MicrosoftDocs/Devices-docs/surface-hub/surface-hub-update-history.md

   * Resolves Skype for Business network connection issue, when device is connected to Internet
   * Resolves Skype for Business crash when searching for users from directory
 * Resolves issue where the Hub mistakenly reports “No Internet connection” in enterprise proxy environments.
-* Implemented a feature allowing customers to opt-in to a new Whiteboard experience.
+* Implemented a feature allowing customers to opt in to a new Whiteboard experience.

 Please refer to the [Surface Hub Admin guide](/surface-hub/) for enabling/disabling device features and services.
 *[KB4462939](https://support.microsoft.com/help/4462939)